 Reviews: Submissions of reviews and perspectives covering topics of current interest are welcome and encouraged.
 Reviews should be concise and no longer than 4 to 6 printed pages (about 12 to 18 manuscript pages).
 Reviews are also peer-reviewed.

 All manuscripts are reviewed by an editor and members of the editorial board or qualified outside reviewers.
 Decisions will be made as rapidly as possible, and the journal strives to return reviewers’ comments to authors within 3 weeks.
 The editorial board will re-review manuscripts that are accepted pending revision.
-The Editorial Board decides acceptance or rejection of a paper, and appeals are not accepted.
-It is the goal of the IRJAS to publish manuscripts within 8 weeks after submission.
+It is the goal of the JMMS to publish manuscripts within 8 weeks after submission.

 All portions of the manuscript must be typed double-spaced and all pages numbered starting from the title page.